NiLuJe/kfmon/README.md

 -   You can optionally replace the boot progress bar with a faster custom alternative, in order to shave a few seconds off of Nickel's boot time.
 This is not done by default, because it *might* break older FW versions (say, < 4.8), and it *will* break some custom apps (e.g., Sergey's launcher, KSM) *if* you bypass Nickel entirely.
     If you know you're safe (i.e., you're running a current FW release, and you always boot straight into Nickel), you can enable this by simply dropping a blank *BAR* file in the *config* folder, i.e., *touch /mnt/onboard/.adds/kfmon/config/BAR*.
+    NOTE: On FW >= 5.x, this needs to be created on the rootfs instead: *touch /usr/local/kfmon/BAR* (because onboard isn't mounted yet when the animation starts).
     Current versions of KOReader and Plato will have no issue with this new behavior.

 -   Since FW 4.17, Nickel *will* index content found in *nix hidden directories by default.
 Thankfully, this behavior is [configurable](https://www.mobileread.com/forums/showpost.php?p=3892463&postcount=10).